Additional menu

 Some financial advisors require a minimum amount of money or asset value before you can work with them.
 This is often the case with wealth managers.
 Fidelity, for example, requires at least $2 million under management

-You may consider working with a robo-advisor if you don’t have a large net worth.
+Alternatively, you may consider working with a robo-advisor if you don’t have a large net worth.
 They can be cheaper and don’t typically have high account minimums.
 If you need one service, a flat rate may be better.

 4. Prioritize Fee-Only Advisors